microsoft/TypeScript/CONTRIBUTING.md

 ### Tests for multiple files

-When you need to multiple files in a single test, use the `filename` tag:
+When you need to test multiple files in a single test, use the `filename` tag:

 ```ts
 // @filename: file1.ts